Aliases for XRCC3 Gene

 GeneCards Summary for XRCC3 Gene

 XRCC3 (X-Ray Repair Cross Complementing 3) is a Protein Coding gene.
 Diseases associated with XRCC3 include Melanoma, Cutaneous Malignant, 6 and Breast Cancer.
-Among its related pathways are DNA Double-Strand Break Repair and Pyrimidine metabolism (REACTOME).
+Among its related pathways are Integrated Breast Cancer Pathway and Pyrimidine metabolism.
 GO annotations related to this gene include DNA-dependent ATPase activity and crossover junction endodeoxyribonuclease activity.
-An important paralog of this gene is RAD51B.

 UniProtKB/Swiss-Prot for XRCC3 Gene